 \section{Score-based generative modeling}

-\paragraph{Forward process.} The goal of generative modeling is to approximate the data distribution $p(x)$ of $x \in \mathbb{R}^D$.
+\paragraph{Forward process.} Generative modeling seeks to approximate a data distribution $p(x)$ of $x \in \mathbb{R}^D$.
 In score-based diffusion \citep{song2021scorebasedgenerativemodelingstochastic}, this is done by learning to reverse a forward corruption process.
-Following \citet{lai2025principlesdiffusionmodels}, we define the \textit{forward corruption process} as the Stochastic Differential Equation (SDE)
+Following \citet{lai2025principlesdiffusionmodels}, we define the \textit{forward process} as the stochastic differential equation (SDE)